limonte/us-services-and-goods-i-use/README.md

 This list is created to keep track of the US dependencies I use.

 Ideally, there should be 0.
-It des seem really challenging.
+It does seem really challenging, but not impossible.

 ### GitHub